 Preparation for PLM software implementation is where we focus on process development that includes cohesion with PLM process and PLM Software such as Siemens, SAP, or PLM for Process.

 First we identify affected departments and resources.
 We learn about current process and cross-departmental relationships.
 We're looking for those process gaps so we can begin resolution to effectively iron out process design before we implement software.

 Who Needs Access

 Next is data, understand the current needs, access, and distribution.
 This is the opportunity for additional process design.
-The biggest gains here are identifying missing data, resources that could benefit from that data, and cleansing of data.
-We thoroughly identify systems and their relationships with PLM.
+The biggest gains here are identifying missing data, resources that could benefit from that data, cleansing of data, and data governance.
+We thoroughly identify systems and their relationships by focusing on process.
 Identify integration opportunities for reporting, accuracy, and leverage.
 Data is powerful and it must be made available for resources who use that data to perform their jobs effectively.

 Many of us learn with hands-on.
 Enterprise level software implementations can be tough.
 Even with great materials learning anything new can be challenging if there's no coach or guide.
 Many can read and understand how to use software, however, when it comes to incorporating it into daily routine or existing process can be difficult.
 We believe the best approach is to use it to do the job as it was intended.
 There's a transitional period when systems are bridged and duplicate entry maybe necessary to ensure business process is undisturbed as much as possible.

 Your business is a team of resources looking to accomplish a common goal and all team members play a vital role.
-All roles exist for a reason and for PLM for Process to be effective all roles involved need to participate.
-We help make that happen.
+All roles exist for a reason and for PLM effects all roles involved.
+We help with the transition make that happen.

 Prep for PLM Key Areas of Focus